BibleChorus/BibleChorusNextRepl/Reference/songs_table_reference.md

 # Songs Table

 ## Purpose
 This table stores information about individual songs, including metadata, lyrics, and details about AI involvement in creation.
+It also includes a search vector for efficient full-text search capabilities.

 ## Columns and Types